 Is it ok to mix creatine with pre-workout?
 What if your pre-workout drinks already contain creatine?
 In this article, we will cover the benefits of both mixed together.

-- Can Pre-Workout & Creatine Be Mixed Together?
-(Benefits Explained)
+- Should you mix Pre-Workout & Creatine Together?

 - Mixing Creatine & Pre-Workout FAQs